-Robin Thicke Goes With Cops To Ex-Wife Home In Violation Of Custody Order, Son Refuses To Leave With Him
+Robin Thicke Goes With Cops To Ex-Wife’s Home In Violation Of Custody Order, Son Refuses To Leave With Him

 “We spoke to the child, and he stated that he did not want to go with his dad…the child said he didn’t want to go, and that’s the end of it.
 That is our department policy and we do not violate that.
 We don’t drag children from their families…we just don’t.”

-The former sweethearts who first met in 1995 have been embroiled in a bitter custody fight over their six-year-old son.
-On Thursday, the Mission Impossible: Ghost Protocol actress had come forth with claims that her ex-husband had “spanked and punched,” his six-year-old son.
+The former sweethearts who first met in 1995 have been embroiled in a bitter custody fight over their 6-year-old son.
+On Thursday, the Mission Impossible: Ghost Protocol actress had come forth with claims that her ex-husband had “spanked and punched,” his 6-year-old son.
 This led Patton to file an emergency order to gain full custody of the Julian and only allow Thicke supervised visits during the day.

-In court documents obtained by US Magazine, the 41-year-old actress revealed that officials from her son’s school were the first to contact child services before she even got wind of what had happened.
+In court documents obtained by Us Magazine, the 41-year-old actress revealed that officials from her son’s school were the first to contact child services before she even got wind of what had happened.
 Patton said Julian allegedly told his principal and school’s mediator that his famous father had been tough on him.

 Thicke's son reportedly told school officials about repeated spankings & punches & the school reported the incident https://t.co/1kR4ClVTmd